 - Share your expertise: According to Hubspot, about 56% of your audience will be at the “Awareness” stage in the sales cycle, meaning they aren’t yet ready to buy.
 For this segment of your audience, it’s especially important that you share expertise in your field generously.
 This can also include your services and offers you intend to offer.
 For example, if you think you are one of the best ach processing companies, sharing it might as well help build a positive image.
-Therefore, be it via blog posts, video marketing or posting on social media, you’ll need to get into the habit of educating potential buyers.
+Therefore, be it via blog posts, video marketing, or posting on social media, you’ll need to get into the habit of educating potential buyers.

 To take this one step further, reach out to well-known publications in your industry, and see if they’re open to featuring one of your posts.
 If you pitch a few of your most engaging articles, you might get more exposure through their platforms.

 - Host webinars: This is related to sharing your knowledge through distributing content, except now you’re creating an event out of it!
-Hosting interviews, educational presentations and live Q&As can be a great way to interact with potential leads who are in the Awareness stage.
+Hosting interviews, educational presentations, and live Q&As can be a great way to interact with potential leads who are in the Awareness stage.
 You can make use of an Event App or other online platforms to host your lessons.

 91% of B2B professionals reported that webinars are their preferred type of content, especially those that contain tips & best practices, industry trends, and expert interviews.